gary-kaufman/News-API/README.md

 ## Testing

-You can begin working with the API by running ```npm run DevStart``` in the terminal.
+You can begin working with the API by running ```npm run devStart``` in the terminal.
 The file ```posts.rest``` in the root folder contains requests that can be used to interact with the API once it is running.